fKunstner/fast-individual-gradients-with-autodiff/README.md

 The current implementation uses relu activation functions and for a binary classification issue, but this can be easily changed in `models.py` and does not impact the backward pass made in `goodfellow_backprop.py`.

+*Note*: While the title says `with-autodiff` (what I wanted), the code here does not do that.
+Instead, it is rewriting the backward pass so that the individual gradients are not summed.
+The code here only works for feedforward/MLP/linear layers with nonlinearities, and adapting it to different layers (CNN/RNN) would require quite a bit of work.

 ---

 ### Context: